Chapter 2: Nonverbal Communication

 Replacing Verbal Communication

 In some situations, nonverbal cues can entirely replace verbal messages, making communication more efficient.
-Examples include a nod or thumbs-up, which can convey agreement or approval, holding up your index finger while on the phone will let the person next to you know that you will be with them shortly, or putting in your earbuds can convey to the world that you don’t want to talk–all without words.
+Examples include a nod or thumbs-up to convey agreement or approval, holding up your index finger while on the phone to let the person next to you know that you will be with them shortly, or putting in your earbuds to convey to the world that you don’t want to talk–all without words.
 In digital communication, emojis and GIFs often replace traditional nonverbal behaviors to convey tone and emotion (Baylor, 2020).
 An example of this is using a meme as a replacement for a written reply.

 Shaping Perception and Emotional Expression